Crisis Stabilization Services

-Crisis care services are available for patients in acute crisis who require immediate assistance in a safe and supportive environment.
+Crisis stabilization services are available for patients in acute crisis who require immediate assistance in a safe and supportive environment.

 When you arrive on our site, we will immediately provide an individualized treatment plan to help you through the process.
 Although we are not a Baker-Act-receiving facility, we do accept walk-ins.
 If you need translation services, we provide help for Spanish speakers.

 Your Treatment Plan Will Include:

 Immediate assessment of the problem is key when you’re in a crisis.
 Which is why our assessments evaluate your physical, social, and emotional health and will place you at the right level of care, which includes inpatient, outpatient, or partial hospitalization treatment.

 If we cannot provide the proper treatment for you at our facility, we have a network of referral sources.

 During group therapy, clients come together and, with the help of a counselor, share stories, have productive discussions, and learn ways to deal with their issues.

 With the help of mental health professionals, clients discuss their mental health issues and learn coping skills to prepare them for life after treatment.

 Sometimes, talking through issues is not enough to solve your mental health problems.
 Our staff will help educate you about the medications you need to take, making sure to provide context about important medication issues, like overdosing, underdosing, or missing medications.